 |Jukka Savolainen||University of Nebraska, Omaha, USA|

 Submissions for review by Homicide Studies should be empirically based, using quantitative or qualitative methods.
-Theoretical papers, research summaries, and public policy reviews are also welcomed.
+Formats also may include theoretical papers, research summaries, and public policy reviews.
 Submissions of manuscripts dealing with violence as a generic issue are discouraged.
-However, treatments of other areas of violent behavior would be considered if the central concern is the relationship between the violence and homicide.
+Manuscripts that consider other areas of violent behavior are eligible for consideration if the central concern is the relationship between the violence and homicide.
 The Editor also welcomes proposals for Special Issues.

 Authors who want to refine the use of English in their manuscripts might consider utilizing the services of SPi, a non-affiliated company that offers Professional Editing Services to authors of journal articles in the areas of science, technology, medicine or the social sciences.
 SPi specializes in editing and correcting English-language manuscripts written by authors with a primary language other than English.
 Visit http://www.prof-editing.com for more information about SPi’s Professional Editing Services, pricing, and turn-around times, or to obtain a free quote or submit a manuscript for language polishing.